 Some of you might be familiar with the story that gave origin to ECEC services in Bologna, as well as Modena, Reggio Emilia and many other cities in the Region of Emilia-Romagna, in Norther-Central Italy.
 It is a story of civic engagement and struggles, where educators, parents (especially women) and citizens were involved in collective movements for regenerating society after the dark times of fascism and war.
 By drawing on this historical, cultural and political legacy we would like to take the opportunity of the EECERA conference in Bologna to re-open the debate on the multiple meanings and values that early childhood education assumes in a time characterised by unprecedented complexities, as the time we are living in.
 A time in which the lives of children and families are increasingly affected by experiences of poverty, marginalisation, stigmatisation and exclusion.
 But also a time in which socio-cultural diversity can open new spaces for mutual learning and experimentation, a time in which the resistance to dominant practices and discourses can take the form of educational activism and political advocacy.

-In this sense, the title of next year conference ‘ECE beyond the crises: social justice, solidarity and children’s rights’ aspire to open a forum for engagement, debate and reciprocal exchange on the social and political role of early childhood education services as tool for transformation.
-Therefore we wish to invite you to the 27th EECERA conference in Bologna with a quote by Foucault: ‘As soon as one can no longer think things as one formerly thought them, transformation becomes very urgent, very difficult and quite possible’ (1980: p.
+In this sense, the title of next year's conference, ‘ECE beyond the crises: social justice, solidarity and children’s rights’, aspires to open a forum for engagement, debate and reciprocal exchange on the social and political role of early childhood education services as tool for transformation.
+Therefore, we wish to invite you to the 27th EECERA conference in Bologna with a quote by Foucault: ‘As soon as one can no longer think things as one formerly thought them, transformation becomes very urgent, very difficult and quite possible’ (1980: p.
 154).

 We look forward to welcoming you in Bologna!